mayakraft/Origami-Writing/readme.md

 }
 ```

+that makes a crease line.

-put many of them together in an array to make the whole fold sequence for an origami piece
+put many of them together in an array to make the whole fold sequence for an origami

 ``` javascript
 "sequence":[